How are the modern instant camera technologies achieved?

 This post violates the Code of Conduct, as a reasonable person would find it inappropriate.

 This question is off-topic or cannot be reasonably answered in its current form and needs revision by its author.

 This question has been asked before and has already been answered.
 It should be marked as a duplicate.

-This question has been answered before.
+This question has been addressed elsewhere.

 This question is not within the scope of Photography & Video.